hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks

-My data contains information about Standard and Poor (S&P-500), list of the top 500 companies trading in the stock market.
-It contains 503 Symbol names because Alphabet, Fox Corporation and News Corporation trade each under two different symbols.
-It contains data from 2010 and is updated daily, I consolidated by downloading it on October 22nd 2024.
+My data contains information about Standard and Poor (S&P-500), the top 500 companies listed trading in the United States.
+It contains 503 Symbol names because "Alphabet", "Fox Corporation" and "News Corporation" trade each under two different symbols.
+It contains data from 2010 and is updated daily.
+I consolidated by downloading it on October 22nd 2024.

 There are three csv files: